vladimirok5959/bash-empty-daemon/README.md

 Tested on Linux Debian and Mac OS X High Sierra.
 You can easy make auto deploy for GIT for example or something else.
-You can use [bash-daemon-maker](https://github.com/vladimirok5959/bash-daemon-maker) to assembly and install your daemon in less one minute.
+You can use [bash-daemon-maker](https://github.com/vladimirok5959/bash-daemon-maker) to assembly and install your daemon in less of one minute.
 Enjoy.